Written by Rebecca Ninke

 The Memory Box helps kids understand grief as a natural part of life—that where there is loss, there has been love—and that it’s worth the pain every time.

 Rebecca Ninke is a writer and pastor who has served churches in Arizona and Wisconsin.
-Her first book, co-written with her ten-year-old daughter, will be available in February 2019 from Beaming Books.
+Her first book, There's No Wrong Way to Pray, co-written with her ten-year-old daughter, will be available in February 2019 from Beaming Books.
 Her family volunteers with Above & Beyond English Setter Rescue: https://esrescue.org/our-dogs.